Glimpses of War

 Terry is one of many who recounted their experiences in Glimpses of War – a collection of wartime stories in aid of Blind Veterans UK.
 Find out more or download a free chapter about the Falklands War.

 A compilation of military stories and eyewitness accounts to raise funds for Blind Veterans UK

 ‘We are privileged to help rebuild the lives of those who have served and lost their sight, and very grateful indeed to the BMMHS for their unfailing support for our mission.’
 Major-General Nick Caplin, CEO Blind Veterans UK

-‘COVID inspired book for military charity launches on 8th May 2021’
+‘COVID inspired book for military charity now available on Amazon

 Inspired by the first COVID lockdown, when our monthly live talks ceased, we asked our BMMHS members and associates to search their family archives and papers for their own and their family members’ experiences of war time – military or civilian, any war, any role.
 An overwhelming response has seen in excess of 220 articles and over 400,000 words from across the globe including the USA, Australia and several European countries.
 Articles range from the Boer War through the two world wars to the more recent Falklands War in 1982 and Afghanistan.

 If you would like to contribute to future volumes, email us on email@example.com

 ‘We were awakened by two terrible crashes and we felt the ship vibrating violently, the sound of running feet, and someone opened our cabin door and said, ‘To your boat at once sisters, we have been torpedoed’.
 Daisy Dobbs, A British nurse torpedoed off Le Havre on the Warilda in 1918